singingwolfboy/netlify-home/_docs/prerendering.md

 Prerender.io also have an open-source version of their service that you can self-host.

-Touse an external service, send us a mail at [team@netlify.com](mailto:team@netlify.com) and let us know which service you're using.
-Then we'll get you setup.
+To use an external service, send us a mail at [team@netlify.com](mailto:team@netlify.com) and let us know which service you're using, and we'll get you setup.

 ## How it works